Skip to content

 Your revenue target needs to work with your profit margins.

-If you want to meet these sales goals, double-check that your pricing is fair by reviewing benchmark pricing against your competitors.
+To meet these sales goals, double-check that your pricing is fair by reviewing benchmark pricing against your competitors.

 Profit margin goal example: